reych/SplineAR/README.md

 How to run this project
 -----------------------------------------------
-3. Open XCode project and run simulator to see demo.
+Open XCode project and run on an iPhone.

 Controls
 -----------------------------------------------